-Also, ever since Trump was announced as US president, there has been a rise in hate crimes against minorities.
-From Jewish cemeteries being vandalized to the shooting of two Indian men in Kansas, the discourse of the 2016 US election has revealed the prejudice that still exists in “liberal” America.
+Also, ever since Trump became US president, there has been a rise in hate crimes against minorities across America.
+This includes a rise in anti-Semitism.
+The discourse since the 2016 US election has revealed the prejudice that still exists in “liberal” America.
 Trump brought a large population that adopts a racist agenda out of the woodwork, likely due to his anti-immigration rhetoric.
 The reasons behind this hatred and vitriol now must – and can – be addressed for the US to grow as a nation.
 The same way disillusioned middle-America rallied in protest of Obama and ended up with Trump, liberals now have a platform on which to stand in order to fight for a president that combats the flaws that Trump has brought to light.

 Reasons why Trump is bad for liberals